sergiobayona/esquema_generic/README.md

 ## Usage

-Simply include the `EsquemaGeneric::Model` module in your Ruby class and call the `json_schema` method to generate the JSON Schema for the model.
+Simply include the `EsquemaGeneric::Model` module in your Ruby class, define your schema using and call the `json_schema` method to generate the JSON Schema for the model.

 ## Schema Definition

-In the example above, the `define_schema` method is used to add a description to the schema document.
+In the example above, the `define_schema` method is used to add a description and a title to the schema document.
 The `property` method is used to define the properties of the schema document.
 The `property` method accepts the name of the property and a hash of options.
-The options are used specify the type and keywords for validation.

 ## Development